 Eat, Sleep, Repeat!

 When it comes to fuelling our body for dance competitions we recommend eating lots of nutritional food and keeping hydrated!
 This must include water, but drinks with electrolytes are encouraged as well.
 We want to avoid drinking anything with a substantial amount of caffeine or sugar as these are known stimulants of anxiety.
-They may also cause you to “crash and burn” after the side effects have worn off.

 Get The Blood Pumping!

 Between the time you arrive at the competition venue to when you hit the stage you should allow yourself lots of time to warm up and practice your dances.
 In most cases your dance teachers may ask you to show up at the venue a few hours prior for this reason!
-You should utilize this time and review all of the choreography of the dance to get comfortable in the venue, encouraging you to have a great performance.
+You should utilize this time and review all of the choreography of the dance to get comfortable in the venue encouraging yourself to have a great performance.
 Grab a friend to run over the choreography!

 This time will also grant you the ability to do a proper warm up - we need to get the blood pumping regardless if you are competing in Hip Hop, Tap or Acro!
 Getting our body warmed up is super important before we partake in any physical activity to avoid injury.
 It will also benefit us by feeling prepared to dance and doubles as a great distraction from our pre-competition jitters!